Gatsby SEO Component

 const getActivePages = ({ pages, pageId }) =>Object.entries(pages).reduce((acc, page) => {const [name, { id }] = pageconst firstLetter = name[0].toUpperCase()const remainingLetters = name.substr(1)const key = `is${firstLetter}${remainingLetters}`acc[key] = id === pageIdreturn acc}, {})export default getActivePages

-The getCurrentUrl
+The getCurrentUrl Helper Function

 import slashify from "../../helpers/slashify"const getCurrentUrl = ({siteUrl,pathName,slug,pages: {blog: { pathName: blogPathName },},activePages: { isHome, isArticle },}) =>isHome? siteUrl: isArticle? slashify(siteUrl, blogPathName, slug): slashify(siteUrl, pathName)export default getCurrentUrl

-The DefaultMeta
+The DefaultMeta Component

-component, we will need to install react-helmet
+Before adding the DefaultMeta component, we will need to install react-helmet and

 its corresponding Gatsby plugin gatsby-plugin-react-helmet: